RevillWeb/rebel-slide-menu/README.md

 Usage
 =====

 There are two ways you can make use of this web component.
-You can use it as part of a bigger ES2015 project as ES2015 source, or you can include a compiled ES5 version.
+You can use it as part of a bigger ES2015 project as ES2015 source, or you can include a transpiled ES5 version.

 ES5
 ---